ShehabSunny/shehabsunny.github.io/_posts/2017-05-25-blog-like-a-pro-with-jekyll.markdown

 ## What and Why?
 Jekyll is a static site generator, it converts raw text files in various formats (like Markdown) and converts them into html files.
 It generates ready-to-publish static websites that can be served with a web server.

-The Unique feature of Jekyll is that it happens to be the engine behind  [Github Pages](https://pages.github.com/).
+The unique feature of Jekyll is that it happens to be the engine behind  [Github Pages](https://pages.github.com/).
 As a result we can easily host our blog/site on Github's server for free.

 ## Overview
 First of all we need to install and setup Jekyll.
 Then create a new site, build it and push it into a github repository that has been created for our Github Page.
 Our site will be live at **http://[username].github.io**.
 We will also be able to use a custom domain of our own.